codingforpleasure/customized-workspace/Ubuntu/useful-resources/classification.md

 #### Adaboost (Adaptive boosting)

 * Adaboost is ensemble technique

+* The output of **weak learners** is combined into a weighted sum that represents the final output of the boosted classifier.

 * AdaBoost is **adaptive** in the sense that subsequent weak learners are tweaked in favor of those instances misclassified by previous classifiers